Training Vision

 PhD students often start thinking about preparing a completion talk or presenting their work to a relevant audience.
 In line with Imperial College Research degree regulations, the maximum thesis submission date is within 48 months of registration.
 Details of the Imperial College Academic and Examination Regulations for Research Degrees are here.

 Student-led training will organise the cohort in co-training teams.
 Cohort cohesion after year 1 is maintained by regular cohort-wide seminars, events and activities.
-There will also be special sessions organised by the Imperial Clinical Academic Training Office (CATO), which will be open to our CDT students.
+There may also be special sessions organised by the Imperial Clinical Academic Training Office (CATO), which will be open to our CDT students.